 Self-hosted

-Aider appears to have several advantages over PearAI, particularly in popularity, activity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Aider appears to have several advantages over PearAI, particularly in popularity, growth, maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: Aider uses JavaScript, CSS, Python, SCSS, Ruby.